CDSteer/Cpp-Tic-Tac-Toe/README.md

     $ make makefile

 ## Running
-One the makefile is finished run:
+Once the makefile is finished run compiling the program:

     $ ./Tic-Tac-Toe

 Or run the exactable from your file browser.

+## Credits

 The console manipulation functions were created by user [Yasahiro](https://github.com/Yasahiro) and can be found [here](https://github.com/Yasahiro/console).
 They are cross-platform are really useful.